explosion/spaCy/website/docs/api/entitylinker.md

 api_trainable: true
 ---

+An Entity Linker component disambiguates textual mentions (tagged as named entities) to unique identifiers, grounding the named entities into the "real world".
+It requires a Knowledge base, a function to generate plausible candidates from that Knowledge base given a certain textual mention, and a ML model to pick the right candidate, given the local context of the mention.

 ## Config and implementation {#config}

 The default config is defined by the pipeline component factory and describes